Scientific Name

 The white or pink flowers appear from late spring to early summer and can reach a length of 0.6 inches (1.5 cm) and a diameter of 0.3 inches (0.7 cm).

-Blossfeldia liliputana is the smallest known cactus in the world.
+Blossfeldia liliputana is the world's most miniature known cactus.

 The Blossfeldia is much easier to grow when grafted.
-However, because of their slow growth rate, they are often grafted, which causes them to grow very fast and offset heavily but lose their characteristic disc-like shape, becoming quite globular and bloated.
+However, due to their slow growth rate, they are often grafted, which causes them to grow very quickly and offset heavily, but lose their characteristic disc-like shape, becoming quite globular and bloated.
 In this case, the minimum acceptable temperatures should take into account the requirements for the rootstock.

 Water during the growing period.
-The thin, fibrous roots suffer if there is humidity.
+The thin, fibrous roots suffer in high humidity.
 Therefore, the plant should be watered when the surrounding terrain is dry.
 But avoid wetting the bodies of these plants while they are in sunlight.
 A wet plant in the sunlight can cause sunburn, leading to scars, fungal infections, and death.
-Keep dry as soon as the temperature drops, and keep it perfectly dry in winter at 40°F to 60°F (5°C to 15°C).
+Keep dry as soon as the temperature drops, and maintain a perfectly dry environment in winter at 40°F to 60°F (4°C to 15°C).
 Preferably not to water on overcast, humid, or cold winter days.

 See more at: How to Grow and Care for Blossfeldia.